How Much Does Obamacare Cost in Washington?

 You can learn the final costs for specific plans, including whether you qualify for subsidies or low-cost care programs, by applying for insurance online at Washington Healthplanfinder.

 The Kaiser Family Foundation Subsidy Calculator is a quick way to get a rough idea of what kinds of costs and subsidies you're likely to face.
 It is embedded here for your convenience.

 Learn which Washington residents must have health coverage under the Affordable Care Act (ACA or Obamacare) and find out about the penalty you'll pay if you don't have a qualifying health plan.

 Learn where Washington residents should go to get health plans under the Affordable Care Act (Obamacare) and how to get help with the application process.

-Four things Washington residents need to know about the Affordable Care Act (ACA or Obamacare), including whether you must get health insurance, how much it will cost, and how you can save money.
+Five things Washington residents need to know about the Affordable Care Act (ACA or Obamacare), including whether you must get health insurance, how much it will cost, and how you can save money.